kennysexton/website.v2/readme.md

 ![Lazy Loading](https://imgur.com/JZbU6x0.jpg)

-The website uses lazy loading avoid performance problems caused from the heavy network demand of loading many photos.
+The website uses lazy loading avoid performance problems caused from the heavy network demand of loading photos.
 The gallery will first load a spinner to keep the page responsive.

 ![Lighthouse Performance](https://imgur.com/SftVqdT.jpg)